PrasannaAdiga/bookstore-app/README.md

  - Now we can be sure that each incoming request to gateway server started in zone1 would be forwarded to only those microservices which are also having the tag of 'zone1'.
 And the same for Zone2.
  - To access gateway server running on port 8080(zone1)/9080(zone2): http://localhost:<port>/<service-name-defined-in-gateway-server>/<service-path>

 # Inter Service Communication
+Along with Client Side Load Balancer and Circuit Breaker

-By Using Spring Cloud OpenFeign
+By Using Spring Cloud OpenFeign with Spring Cloud LoadBalancer(Load Balancer) and spring-cloud-starter-circuitbreaker-resilience4j(Circuit Breaker)

- - Add the dependency 'spring-cloud-starter-openfeign'
+ - Add the dependency 'spring-cloud-starter-openfeign' and 'spring-cloud-starter-circuitbreaker-resilience4j'
+ - By default, Spring Cloud OpenFeign uses Spring Cloud LoadBalance as a client side load balancer.
- - The OpenFeign client is auto-integrated with service discovery.
-To use it we need to declare an interface with required methods for communication.
+ - The OpenFeign will auto-integrate with service discovery like Consul.
+ - To use it we need to declare an interface with required methods for communication.
+Method signature must be similar to the one which is defined in the actual microservice.
- - The interface has to be annotated with @FeignClient that points to the service using its discovery name.
+ - The interface has to be annotated with @FeignClient that points to the service using its discovery name as registered in Consul.
  ```
  @FeignClient("bookstore-address-service")
  public interface AddressFeignClient {